 Before we finish drawing the snowman’s body, we trace the ground and the lumps, because as we can see, part of the body will be hidden behind it.

-Step 7 – Finish off the snowman’s body
+Step 5: Finish off drawing the snowman’s body

 Well, this is a simple step.
 Complete the snowman’s body by drawing the two curves we can see from the bottom snowball.